DipityBV/frontender.docs/documentation/glossary.md

 ## Terms

 ###### Adapter
 An adapter interacts directly with an API.
-An adapter is an extension package of
+An adapter is an extension package of:
 - PHP Models, which extend/implement Frontender Platform core adapter models,
 - Control blueprints, which are used inside container blueprints and are used to set the model states Adapters have one or more models, any website can have multiple adapters.